Navigating Employee Exit: Can We Remove Her from Payroll After Maternity Leave?

 ganeshnarain

-One lady staff under ID Act had not reported for duty after maternity leave.
+One lady staff member under the ID Act did not report for duty after maternity leave.
 Unfortunately, no communication was sent to her seeking an explanation or initiating any disciplinary action.
-After nearly one year, now, due to circumstances, the employer does not want her to rejoin for duty.
-Is there any procedure to remove her name from the rolls without giving her any opportunity to rejoin for duty, even if she wants, and will not be challenged as per the ID Act?
-Whether her submission of application for PF and Gratuity can be treated as her acceptance of relieving from service.
+After nearly one year, due to circumstances, the employer does not want her to rejoin for duty.

 babanaresh

-First of all, it's the employer's fault to keep waiting for such a longer period.
-After continuous absence of 8 days, the employer was supposed to send a letter asking for reasons for not resuming duties.
+First of all, it's the employer's fault to keep waiting for such a long period.
+After a continuous absence of 8 days, the employer was supposed to send a letter asking for reasons for not resuming duties.
 If not satisfied with the answer, the employer has the right to strike off her name from the muster roll, demand resignation, etc. However, somehow the employer didn't follow the norms.
-If the employer wants her to re-join, they should take an undertaking first not to repeat such practices in the future.
+If the employer wants her to rejoin, they should take an undertaking first not to repeat such practices in the future.

 As far as PF and Gratuity benefits are concerned, they are only paid after the full and final settlement of an employee.